Superposition theorem for flexible grids: Extended superposition theorem framework

+Given a reference nodal power balance vector $P_{g-d}^{ref}$ and k additions of generation and load changes $\delta P_{g-d}^k$ (for instance a change of +10MW at a node and -10MW at another) summing up to target nodal power balance vector $P_{g-d}^{tgt}$, the standard ST provides a sum decomposition of resulting power flows under the same reference grid topology $\Tau^{ref}$:

-This superposition theorem have proven very useful to decompose the problem analytically, allowing for either more efficient computations or better interpretability when analyzing some grid phenomena.
-We aim at transposing this handy tool to topological changes, eg. change in the topology $\Tau$.
+Thus, one can infer a target grid state without resolving the power flow equations again if the initial and unitary grid states are known.
+ST has proven very useful for decomposing the problem analytically, allowing for either more efficient computations or better interpretability when analyzing some grid phenomena.
+We aim to transpose this handy tool to topological changes.